cxzheng/ModalSound/IsoStuffer/README.md

 ## Issues

-If you run into problems during compiling or running, please submit an [issue](https://github.com/cxzheng/ModalSound/issues) or contact [Dingzeyu Li](http://dingzeyu.li) / [Changxi Zheng](http://www.cs.columbia.edu/~cxz/).
+If you run into problems during compiling or running, please checkout [the common issues page](../Issues.md).